 The Second Payment Services Directive is a substantial update to the regulation of payment services.
-Banks must offer and open APIs for serving Account Information, Payment Initiation services, and confirming funds on a card.
-These services will be available for free, promoting innovation, competition, and the development of new kinds of financial services.
+Banks must offer and open APIs for serving account information, payment initiation services, and confirming funds on a card.
+These services are available for free, promoting innovation, competition, and the development of new kinds of financial services.

 What's in PSD2 for customers?